PerfectGym/ClientPortal.Embed/README.md

 `npm install perfectgym-client-portal`

-It requires having installed in your code [iframe-resizer](https://github.com/davidjbradshaw/iframe-resizer).
+It requires [iframe-resizer](https://github.com/davidjbradshaw/iframe-resizer) as dependency.

 ## Getting started
 The simplest way of embeding Client Portal on your site: